Lessons learned as an Airbnb Superhost

 4. Take good accurate photos and lots of them

 I tried as best as possible to take lifestyle pictures so that guests could imagine themselves staying at the cottage.
 So I set up my Muskoka chairs on the dock, had Muskoka chairs around the fire pit, and glasses of wine on the deck.
-I featured what other activities they could enjoy both at the cottage and the surrounding area in the detailed listing description.
+Featuring what other activities they could enjoy both at the cottage and the surrounding area in the detailed listing description gives potential renters the full picture.

 5. writing the listing description and naming your listing